 The initial draft of a BIS concentration is assembled by the student as part of a BIS course, with feedback and support of BIS staff.
-Upon approval of the proposed concentration by the BIS Program Director, the student begins the process of selecting a faculty mentor.
-The faculty mentor is responsible for reviewing the proposal with the student, providing appropriate feedback and suggestions, and helping the student develop the proposal into a formal educational contract.
+Upon approval of the proposed concentration by the advising staff and signed by the program director.
+The student creates an initial list of courses for the concentration in BIS 300 and then meets regularly with the BIS advising staff to pursue their curricular goals.

 The following guidelines should be referenced and adhered to when developing the proposed concentration and educational contract:

 The BIS concentration must contain 34 to 46 credit hours (to include BIS 300, 390, 490, 491 and optionally BIS 301).

 ** Note: Students following a catalogue prior to Fall 2000 are required to have a concentration of 33 to 45 semester credit hours, including BIS 490.